CenterPoint Energy History

 CenterPoint offers a variety of payment plans that allow you to avoid spiking mid-winter bills or to pay your past due balance over a period of pre-determined months.

 Because CenterPoint serves a large segment market, understanding how it compares to other large-scale incumbant utilities can show just how well it serves its residential customers.
-CenterPoint (as Vectren in Ohio) is accredited with the BBB and was well-rated in J.D.
+CenterPoint (as Vectren in Ohio) is accredited with the BBB.
+It is well-rated in J.D.
 Power's 2021 utility residential customer satisfaction study.
 The utility also rated well in Escalent's 2021 Utility Trusted Brand & Customer Engagement™: Residential study.

 of 1000 pts